The Western Blacklegged Tick----Saved From The Brink!

 After years of consolidated effort by many determined groups, The Western Blacklegged Tick is gaining in numbers again, and now seems out of danger of extinction.

-If you ever have the pleasure to hike in the Sierra Nevada area of California or western Nevada, you just might be lucky enough to see a Western Blacklegged Tick, when you discover one or more of the little wanderers has decided to accompany you on your hike,
+If you ever have the pleasure to hike in the Sierra Nevada area of California next to western Nevada, you just might be lucky enough to see a Western Blacklegged Tick, when you discover one or more of the little wanderers has decided to accompany you on your hike,

 fishing trip or hunting day.